piegope/doc/docs/en/kb/devolutions-web-login/how-to-articles/deploy-dwl-chrome-gpo.md

 disableSettingsPage

-Hide the settings button and disable the settings page in {{ en.DWL }} for the end-user.
+Hide the settings button and disable the settings page in the {{ en.WBEX }} for the end-user.
 Possible values:

 * ***True***